SiuKam/synology-bing-wallpaper/README.md

 ~~the api to fetch info from <cn.bing.com> is provided by [atlinker.cn](https://atlinker.cn/). please refer to [this post](https://atlinker.cn/2019/07/28/bing.html) for more infomation.~~

-since the above mentioned api is unavailable, the Bing api is used instead.
+since the above mentioned api is unavailable, the original Bing api is used instead.